 - Whale information is disseminated to industry, managers, and the public

 Assessing Whale Presence

-By combining three near real-time data sources, we are able to determine a relative assessment of whale activity within the Santa Barbara Channel at a particular time.
+By combining three near real-time data sources, we are able to determine a relative assessment of whale activity at a particular time.
 This tool is able to show when blue, humpback, and/or fin whales are definitely present and have been recorded (either through visual observation and/or audio detection of their calls).
 It is also able to show when blue whales are likely to be in the region given the current oceanographic conditions.
 The tool is unable to determine when whales are definitely not present – as not all whales will be seen and recorded, and not all whales vocalize, or vocalize within range of the acoustic detection buoy.